colll78/cardano-lightning/docs/adrs/minimal-state.md

 On an `elapse`:

-- The tx is signed by `closer`.
-- The tx validity range lowerbound is after the `deadline`.
+- The tx validity range lowerbound `lb` and `lb > expiry`.
-- The continuing datum has `ElapsedParams other`.
-- The continuing amount is (at least) `total - amtCloser`.
+- The continuing amount is (at least) `amt` calculated as ...
+FIXME .

-Both partners have now submitted their evidence of how much they are owed from their off-chain transacting.

-At this point the L1 has all the information as to how much both participants are eligible to claim from the channel.

-The '(at least)' prevents any chance of invalidity due to violating minAda rules.
-Both parties should keep themselves safe by ensuring their L2 balances are clear of this problem anyway.

-The `other` partner may lose funds, but they have not performed their obligation within the pre-agreed time fame.
+- The continuing stage is `Elapsed pend`, where `pend` is as the input, where some locked cheques may be freed.

+The non-closer has failed to meet their obligation of providing their receipt.
+The closer may now release their funds.

+The closer can take the opportunity to free any pending cheque at the same time.

 #### Termination

+If the channel is in a post-opened stage (closed, responded, elapsed), and the channel value falls below `minChannelFunds`, then it is treated as dust and can be terminated.

 The terminating steps from either a resolved stage on an elapsed stage require the tx to have a valid signature from the remaining partner.